-When is the last time a new payments infrastructure was launched in the US?
-In 2017, The Clearing House (TCH) launched its real-time payments (RTP) system, the first new core US payments infrastructure in over 40 years.
-As a net-new payment network (or “rail”), RTP enables businesses and consumers to send, clear, and settle payments instantly.
+When was the last time a new payments infrastructure was launched in the U.S.?
+In 2017, The Clearing House (TCH) launched its real-time payments (RTP) system, the first new core U.S. payments infrastructure in over 40 years.
+As a net-new payment network (or “rail”), RTP enables businesses and consumers to instantly send, clear, and settle payments.
 In addition to speedier transactions, RTP also conforms to consumer protection criteria designed to prevent fraud and increase safety.

-The RTP network is currently on a path to reach nearly 50% of US accounts and is expected to have near-ubiquity by the year 2020.
+The RTP network is currently accessible to financial institutions that hold 70 percent of U.S. demand deposit accounts (DDAs), and the network currently reaches 56 percent of those accounts.
 The network is built to streamline financial transactions between businesses and consumers by supporting fund transfers, payment requests, and two-way communication between parties.

 Automated Clearing House (ACH) transactions are the backbone of money movement in America.
 The network has been in place for over 40 years and facilitates everything from employee payroll direct deposit to mortgage payments.
 In 2015, Nacha (the governing body of ACH) announced improvements to ACH in support of Same Day ACH.
 These improvements were intended to accelerate the traditional settlement time of one to two business days to same-day settlement.

 In 2018, Nacha announced further improvements to Same Day ACH that accelerate the availability of funds, increase the dollar limit of transactions to $100,000, and extend the submission window an extra two hours per business day.
-These improvements are expected to take effect by 2020.
+These improvements took effect over the course of 2020 and 2021, with the expansion of business hours effective March 19, 2021.
 ACH’s established ubiquity among financial institutions and businesses makes it a natural place to facilitate faster payments via Same Day ACH.
-In Q1 2019, more than 52 million Same Day ACH transactions were recorded and this number is only expected to keep growing.
+In Q1 of 2021, more than 141 million Same Day ACH transactions were recorded, and this number is only expected to keep growing.

-In 2017, Early Warning Services launched Zelle to streamline person-to-person (P2P) payments among account holders at US banks.
-The solution allows money to be moved by providing an email address or a phone number, thereby avoiding the need to provide sensitive banking, personal, or payment information.
-Users can pay one another via Zelle through their banking websites, the stand-alone Zelle app, and/or other mobile apps.
+In 2017, Early Warning Services launched Zelle® to streamline person-to-person (P2P) payments among account holders at U.S. banks.
+The solution allows money to move by providing an email address or a phone number, thereby avoiding the need to provide sensitive banking, personal, or payment information.
+Users can pay one another via Zelle through their banking websites, the stand-alone Zelle app, and or other mobile apps.

-Zelle leverages relationships with major national banks, credit unions, and regional/community banks to extend its reach to millions of US customers.
+Zelle leverages relationships with major national banks, credit unions, and regional/community banks to extend its reach to millions of U.S. customers.
 Transactions are completed within minutes, eliminating the need to write personal checks or use cash.
-In Q1 2019, 147 million transactions were recorded on Zelle totaling $39 billion.
+At the end of 2020, Zelle reported 1.2 billion transactions worth $307 billion.
 Given this uptake and the huge reach of Zelle’s infrastructure, one can only imagine that its usage and adoption will continue to grow over time.

 Faster Payments Around the World

-The US faces unique challenges in adopting faster payments due to legacy systems and a fragmented marketplace.
+The U.S. faces unique challenges in adopting faster payments due to legacy systems and a fragmented marketplace.
 However, many countries around the world have established infrastructures in place.
 Japan was at the forefront of faster payments, launching its Zengin System in 1973.
 Dozens of countries followed suit in the coming decades, with China’s Internet Banking Payment System (IBPS) and India’s Immediate Payment Service (IMPS) both rolling out in 2010.
 More recently, Australia’s New Payments Platform (NPP) went live in 2018.
-All told, there are approximately 40 faster payments systems worldwide with more to come in the next several years.
+All told, there are approximately 54 real-time payment systems globally, with more to come.